School Program Activities

 Climbing Wall

 Use this popular challenge element to give your students an opportunity to take risks, develop trust and increase self-esteem.
 They will learn about the equipment used at the climbing wall as well as instructions for staying safe.
-Then they will have a chance to choose the level of difficulty of wall and attempt to master all three of our walls; the flat wall, the box and the slant.
+Then they will have a chance to choose the level of difficulty of wall and attempt to master all three of our walls; the dish, the nose and the repel wall.

 Imagination Station